[Inspired by Sarah]

 Something’s not right when we use our electronic devices to avoid our thoughts and feelings- the things that make us human.

 And there’s simply no social room to miss the latest post, photo, or text.
 And my god, what ever better thing could I possibly be doing with my spare moments than filling them up with the connections and uploads in my digital domain?!
 Sit in boredom?
-Heavens no. Look out the window?
+No way.
+Look out the window?
 What for?
 Watch the world go by?
 Nah, seen it before.
 Let our mind wander?
 Well, wander to what?

 If we can’t stand to just sit and let our minds wander, then the entirety of humanity is in dire danger.
 And I don’t mean that with the slightest spice of exaggeration.
 All of humanity’s greatest advancements, inventions, and achievements began with a mind that wandered to a new thought.
 A mind that wandered to a new idea.
 A mind that wandered to something imaginary that later became a reality that changed everything.
 The first plane.
 The first pencil.
 The first book.
 The first rocket.
 The first wheel.
 The first key.
 These firsts, and all other firsts, all sprouted from a wandering mind.
 And they weren’t usually created by one great inspired insight, but by conglomerations of wandering moments that found each other in other wandering moments.